testvon/alecsatin.github.io/_posts/2016-03-04-rudeness-civility-christian-comment-moderation.md

 date: 2016-03-04 17:42:44+00:00
 redirect_from:
   - /censorship-and-online-christian-discussion/
-title: Rudeness and civility in Christian comments and moderation
+title: Is comment moderation the same as censorship?
-excerpt: "Josh and Rev N have challenged me to think more deeply about the issues of comment moderation, blog censorship and the nature of Christian conversation.
-How can we be less like the world in our online speech?"
+excerpt: "Josh and Rev N have challenged me to think more deeply comments and moderation.
+Are websites a free speech zone?
+Should rudeness be tolerated?
+There must be a way for us to show grace in online speech."
 header:
   image: assets/images/rudeness-civility-christian-comment-moderation.jpg
   caption: